-You will be required to pass the general driver knowledge examination and a motorcycle riding test.
-The examinations are to test your knowledge of the rules of the road, highway signs, and the special skill and safety precautions needed to operate a motorcycle.
+You will be required to pass the general driver knowledge test and a motorcycle riding skills test.
+The examinations are to test your knowledge of the rules of the road, highway signs, and the special skills and safety precautions needed to operate a motorcycle.
 In addition, you must pass a vision test.

-Upon satisfactory completion of the knowledge examination and vision test, you will be issued an instruction permit valid for one year.
+Upon satisfactory completion of the knowledge and vision examinations, you will be issued an instruction permit valid for 1 year.